wp-plugins/wp-imageflow2/readme.txt

 === WP-ImageFlow Plus ===
 Author: Bev Stofko
-Contributors: Bev Stofko
 Donate link: http://stofko.ca/wp-imageflow2-wordpress-plugin/
 Requires at least: 3.0.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 1.7.3
+Stable tag: 1.8.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow, lightbox, carousel, autorotate, automatic, rotate, media, tages

 ImageFlow style picture gallery with Lightbox popups.
-Uses either the Wordpress media library or an uploaded directory of images.
+Uses images from either the Wordpress Media Library or an uploaded directory of images.

 == Description ==

+= WP-Imageflow Plus =

+Introduced in version 1.8.0:

+* NEW FEATURE - add options to disable the captions and/or slider

-Now available in version 1.7.0:
+Introduced in version 1.7.0:

 * NEW FEATURE - Support touch screen on the scroll bar to slide the images left/right
 * NEW FEATURE - Provide option to open image links in the same window
 * NEW FEATURE - Provide image link field in the image editor window rather than using the image description

-= WP-Imageflow2 =

 [Demo](http://www.stofko.ca/wp-imageflow2-wordpress-plugin/)